 Criterion Shifting in Recognition Memory

-A critical aspect of recognition memory involves weighing the available evidence (i.e., ecphory or the product of retrieval) against a decision criterion.
-The placement of a criterion can be affected by a number of factors (e.g., the probability of a target), and changes in those factors can cause subjects to shift their criteria.
-In the past, we have used criterion shift models to explain the high false alarm rate in the DRM false memory paradigm.
-More recently, we have observed that while some individuals will shift their criterion to an optimal degree, others will not shift at all.
-We have been exploring the inherent characteristics that seem to mediate an individual's willingness to shift a decision criterion.
-Further, we have exploited these individual differences in criterion shifting in order to better understand the fronto-parietal network of brain activity associated with successful memory.
+A critical aspect of recognition memory involves weighing the strength of memory evidence against a decision criterion.
+The placement of a decision criterion is affected by several factors, such as the probability of a target or the varying consequences of a miss versus a false alarm.
+In the past, we used criterion shift models to explain the high false alarm rate in the DRM false memory paradigm.
+More recently, we observed that some individuals willingly shift their decision criterion, while others will not shift their criteria at all.
+We are exploring the inherent characteristics that mediate an individual's willingness to shift their decision criterion when it is advantageous to do so.
+Further, we have exploited these individual differences in criterion shifting in order to better understand the fronto-parietal network of brain activity associated with successful memory recognition.

 Hypothesis Formation and Evaluation